 Entrance Channel, Reach 1: Benthic resources in and adjacent to the navigation channel are in a constant state of flux due the maintenance dredging and ship propeller wash.
 The proposed channel alignment will not appreciably alter that condition.

-Battery Island Turn: The widening of the Battery Island Turn will involve dredging about 35.9 acres of previously undredged river bottom, including side slopes (Figure 7.1).
-All but about 0.13 acres of this area is at or below the existing 25 ft contour at MLW.
-The 0.13 acre area is on the side slopes and the shallowest depth in this area is about 14 ft MLW.
+Battery Island Turn: The widening of the Battery Island Turn will involve dredging about 35.9 acres of previously undisturbed river bottom, including side slopes (Figure 7.1).
+All but about 0.13 acres of this area is at or below the existing 25 foot contour at MLLW.
+The 0.13 acre area is on the side slopes and the shallowest depth in this area is about 14 feet MLLW.
 About 6.25 acres of the existing turn will be eliminated from future maintenance dredging.

-While benthic resources in the maintained turn area are not likely to return to predredging conditions, the benthic resources in the 6.25 acres area should improve.
+While benthic resources in the maintained turn area are not likely to return to pre-dredging conditions, the benthic resources in the 6.25 acres area should improve.
 However, there will be an overall reduction in the benthic resources in the Battery Island Turn.
-The resources in this area are not significant enough to required mitigation.
+The resources in this area are not significant enough to require mitigation.

-No Action: Impacts similar to proposed actions except no new areas will be impacted.
+No Action: Impacts would be similar to the impacts of the proposed action except no new areas will be dredged.